5jt/dyalog-cookbook/manuscript/errors.md

 #.MyApp.StartFromCmdLine[5]
 ~~~

 You can clear `HandleError` off the stack with a naked branch arrow.
 When you do so, you'll find the original global trap restored.
 Disable it.
-Otherwise any error you produce while investigating will trigger `HandlError` again!
+Otherwise any error you produce while investigating will trigger `HandleError` again!

 ~~~
       →